-- E-ferry project: grants have been received from the European Union and the State Secretariat for Education, Research and Innovation (SERI) in Switzerland as well as from public authorities in Denmark.
-The last tranche was received in 2020 in an amount of kCHF 209. - Leclanché GmbH was granted an amount of kCHF 503 for three research programs.
+• E-ferry project: grants have been received from the European Union and the State Secretariat for Education, Research and Innovation (SERI) in Switzerland as well as from public authorities in Denmark.
+The last tranche was received in 2021 in an amount of kCHF 275 (2020: kCHF 209).